2004 Serbian local elections: Voždovac

 Results of the election for the Municipal Assembly of Voždovac:

+Goran Lukačević of the Democratic Party was chosen as mayor after the election.

 Vračar

 Results of the election for the Municipal Assembly of Vračar:

 Incumbent mayor Milena Milošević of the Democratic Party was confirmed for another term in office after the election.
 Her deputy mayor was a member of the Democratic Party of Serbia.
 Milošević was replaced by Branimir Kuzmanović on 13 June 2006.

+Future parliamentarian Konstantin Samofalov appeared in the fifty-first position on the Democratic Party's list.
+He did not receive a mandate.

 Zemun

 Results of the election for the Municipal Assembly of Zemun:

-Gordana Pop Lazić of the Radical Party was selected as mayor after the election, with support from the Socialists and the Strength of Serbia Movement.
+Gordana Pop Lazić of the Radical Party was chosen as mayor after the election, with support from the Socialists and the Strength of Serbia Movement.
 Parliamentarian Vjerica Radeta was elected as a Radical Party delegate.

+Andreja Mladenović was elected from the second position on the Democratic Party of Serbia list and served in opposition.

 Zvezdara

 Results of the election for the Municipal Assembly of Zvezdara:

 Milan Popović of the Democratic Party was chosen as mayor after the election.
 Ljubiša Stojmirović of the Radical Party became mayor on 18 February 2005; Popović returned to office on 28 June of the same year.

+Aleksandra Tomić appeared in the eighth position on the Democratic Party of Serbia's list.
+She did not initially receive a seat in the assembly but was given a mandate as the replacement for another party member on 18 February 2005.
+She was appointed to the municipal council on 28 June 2005 and remained in this role until 2008.